How does laser hair removal work?

-"Laser hair removal uses pulses of light to destroy the hair down to the root," says Saime Demirovic, co-founder of Glo Spa in New York City (it does this by targeting and destroying the pigment in the hair follicle).
-“These laser-light pulses create heat which damages the hair follicle until it is permanently destroyed."
+"Laser hair removal uses pulses of light to destroy the hair down to the root," says Saime Demirovic, co-founder of Glo Spa in New York City.
+It does this by targeting and destroying the pigment in the hair follicle.
+"These laser-light pulses create heat which damages the hair follicle until it is permanently destroyed."
 (More on that later).
 "You're exposing the targeted hair follicle to a high energy beam of light without injuring the surrounding skin structures," says Leonard Bernstein, MD, board-certified dermatologist with the Laser & Skin Surgery Center of New York.
 As for what to know about the treatment itself and how long it lasts, keep on reading for all the intel to have before you book your first appointment.

-Though laser hair removal has been around since the mid ’90s, Dr. Bernstein says it's advanced a lot since then.
+Although it has been around since the mid-'90s, Dr. Bernstein says it's advanced a lot since then.
 At his facility, he uses devices like the Clarity II by Lutronic, which he says has many bells and whistles that make it customizable for different people who comes to his office.
 "Many lasers and Intense Pulse Light (IPL) devices have developed over the past decades, making the elimination of hair a very safe process when performed by well-trained and experienced laser physicians," he says.

 How long does laser hair removal last?

 Wondering if laser hair removal is permanent?
 The short answer is no. "All of the studies that have been done show it’s not actually permanent, but what you'll see is its long-term hair removal," says Frontera.
 However, Dr. Bernstein says that it'll grow back finer and less coarse than what you had before.
 "We also expect to see a reduction in the density or numbers of active hairs in the treated area," he says.